19 July 2023

 Duke-Leiden Institute in Global and Transnational Law

-Organised in cooperation with Duke University School of Law, ranked 1st in the Times Higher Education World University Rankings, The Duke-Leiden Institute in Global and Transnational Law is a one-month residential programme providing a strong foundation for those interested in international and comparative law as well as for those planning to study law in the United States.
-Courses are taught by lecturers from both Duke Law School and Leiden Law School and will focus on subjects such as international trade, human rights, international criminal law, comparative constitutional law and American law.
+Organised by Leiden Law School and Duke Law School, the Duke-Leiden Institute in Global and Transnational Law is a one-month programme providing a strong foundation for those interested in international and comparative law as well as for those planning to study law in the United States.
+Courses are taught by lecturers from both schools and will focus on subjects such as Taxation, Human Rights, International Trade Law and Foreign Relations Law.

-This one-month Institute aims at provididing a strong foundation in international and comparative law for both students and young professionals.
+This one-month Institute aims at providing a strong foundation in international and comparative law for both students and young professionals.